scollinselliott/lakhesis/README.md

   column elements in the consensus seriation using deviance and a quadratic-logistic model.
 Higher $p$ values will indicate poorer fit.
-- **Modify** (Bottom right) Temporarily suppress row or column values from correpsondence analysis, including recomputing the seriations from previously selected strands.
+- **Modify** (Bottom right) Temporarily suppress row or column values from correspondence analysis, including recomputing the seriations from previously selected strands.
 Strands which have low agreement or high concentration may also be deleted in this panel.

 The sidebar contains the following commands:

-- **Upload CSV** Data must be with a header in a two columnn “long” format of occuring pairs of row and column elements, where the first column contains a row element and the second column contains a column element of the incidence matrix.
+- **Upload CSV** Data must be with a header in a two-column “long” format of occurring pairs of row and column elements, where the first column contains a row element and the second column contains a column element of the incidence matrix.
 If data are already in incidence matrix format, the `im.long()` function in `lakhesis` can be used to